hal-lab-u-tokyo/GenMap/README.md

 ```

 ## Generate Configuration
-If the above optimization finishs successfully, it will save a result *gray.dump* (in default).
+If the above optimization finishes successfully, it will save a result *gray.dump* (in default).
 By loading this result, you can generate configuration data for the architecture.

 Please execute: